 Award of licences to riders of other nationalities – it is important to note that the issuing of the licence is completely independent of the applicant’s nationality and the nationality of his or her team or club.

-- Biggest Irish squad at World Cyclo-cross Championships
+- Tough racing at the World Cyclo-cross Championships